 We present a multi-day Festival every other year that include readings, guest poets, workshops, craft talks, and more.
 In the intervening years we present at least one event highlighting local poets and poetry in our community.
-Check out these video highlights of our past events, the 2016 Kalamazoo Poetry Festival the 2015 Celebration of Community Poets and the 2014 Kalamazoo Poetry Festival:
+Check out these video highlights of our past events, the 2017 and 2016 Kalamazoo Poetry Festival the 2015 Celebration of Community Poets and the 2014 Kalamazoo Poetry Festival:

 Kalamazoo is a cultural center richer than its size might lead one to think.
 The Kalamazoo Promise has drawn nationwide attention to our community, and is a model for how a community can invest in education for our children.
 The Gilmore International Keyboard Festival is a significant part of the international musical calendar.
 National Book Award winner Jaimy Gordon and finalist Bonnie Jo Campbell have shed a national light on our community.
 USA Today called Kalamazoo a “literary hotspot.”